fredericscode/RailsVideoCallApp/README.md

 Now our users can add a profile picture when signing up and that picture is going to be saved to aws s3.

+                                                  GIF

-### How to build the online/offline feature using action cable
+### VIII- Building the online/offline feature using action cable

+  ###### VIII- 1.
+Allowing developers to go from 'online' to 'offline'

-In this section, we are going to build a online/offline feature for the developers in our application.
+In this section, we are going to build the ```online/offline``` feature for the developers in our application.
 This is how it's going to work: when a developer logs in, he/she is offline by default.
 When he/she is ready to talk/chat with other developers, he/she can click a button on the navbar and his state will automatically change from ```offline``` to ```online```.
 And if he/she clicks on that button again, the state will change back to ```offline```.
 Thats the first part of our feature.
 To build this functionnality, you should already have the button rendered in your ```app/views/home/partials/nav/_dropdown.html.erb``` file:
 ```html
 <%= render change_state_btn %>
 ```